8 Reasons to Invest in Property in Bristol and Where to Buy

-Home to a top 10 university with 3 other universities in the surrounding area (University of the West of England Bristol, University of Bath and Bath Spa) this puts a large number of students in the catchment area.
+Home to a top 10 university with 3 other universities in the surrounding area (the University of the West of England Bristol, University of Bath and Bath Spa) this puts a large number of students in the catchment area.

-On the lifestyle and quality of life front, in 2017, Bristol was voted the best place to live in the UK and continues to offer a great food scene, community spirit and combination of lifestyle and cultural attractions.
+On the lifestyle and quality of life front, in 2017, Bristol was voted the best place to live in the UK.
+Additionally it continues to offer a great food scene, community spirit and combination of lifestyle and cultural attractions.

 Which are the Best Areas to Invest in Property in Bristol?

 Having undergone much regeneration, particularly around the harbourside, the city centre is becoming an attractive place to live for those that can afford it.
-Historic properties in the BS1 area can sell for a small fortune and an increasing amount of properties are being added to office and retail developments.
+Historic properties in the BS1 area can sell for a small fortune.
+And in addition, an increasing number of properties are being added to office and retail developments.

-Properties in Bristol City Centre sold for an overall average price of £317,494 – the majority of these being flats.
+According to Rightmove, Properties in Bristol City Centre sold for an overall average price of £411,069 over the past year.

 Clifton and Redland

-To the west of Bristol’s city centre, Clifton has seen a number of houses converted into flats and houses of multiple occupancy (HMOs) in recent years.
-Along with Redland, the area is home to dedicated student accomodation and both are popular locations for investors looking to capitalise on the city’s student rental market.
+To the west of Bristol’s city centre, Clifton has seen a number of houses converted into flats and houses of multiple occupancies (HMOs) in recent years.
+Along with Redland, the area is home to dedicated student accommodation and both are popular locations for investors looking to capitalise on the Bristol rental market targeting students.

 An up-and-coming neighbourhood, the area boasts some of the best bars, restaurants, things to do as well as much of the city’s famous street art.

 South of the river, this is one of Bristol’s most famous areas, known for its colourful terraced houses.
-Full of independent shops and vibrant street art, Southville has become one of the trendiest suburbs in south Bristol and, for better or worse, continues to undergo rapid gentrification,
+Full of independent shops and vibrant street art, Southville has become one of the trendiest suburbs in south Bristol.
+And in addition, for better or worse, continues to undergo rapid gentrification.

-Whether considering purchasing a buy-to-let student property, a flat in the city centre or one of the larger homes Bristol has on offer, now is a great time to explore investment options.
+Whether considering purchasing Bristol buy to let properties, student property, a flat in the city centre or one of the larger homes Bristol has to offer, now is a great time to explore investment options.
 Get in touch to learn more about buying a property in Bristol.